Accident Prevention & Investigation

 If the preliminary investigation is completed by a worker representative who is not on the JOHSC, the full investigation must be completed by one who is.
 (See Section 176 of the Worker's Compensation Act.)

 If there are multiple unions on site, please contact AskMyHR for assistance in choosing a worker representative.
+Submit a service request with the category Myself (or) My Team/Organization > Workplace Safety > Safety Training and Support.

 If the preliminary investigation and full investigation are being completed within 48 hours as one report, the worker representative must be a BCGEU and JOHSC member.